 To learn more about your rights click here.

 |Route||EU Airline||Non-EU Airline|

 |Arrivals at Bucharest Airport||✔️ Yes||❌ No|

 When you first hear about Bucharest Airport cancelled flights, you may be wondering if you should be booking your own flight home.
 Fortunately, as ruled by EC 261, airlines are required to provide you with an alternative flight to your intended destination.
 If you’re lucky enough to get upgraded, you do not have to pay anything extra for your seat, however, if they do downgrade you, expect to get back around 30-75% of the original price of your ticket.

 If your flight was cancelled less than 14 days before departure, or if your flight was delayed by more than 3 hours, you may be entitled to compensation.
 The exact amount that you will receive varies, but you could potentially get up to £520 or €600 per person.

 You can usually claim compensation up 3 years after the flight disruption occurs, though some EU countries have shorter or longer limitation periods.
 Ideally, you will want to make your claim as soon as possible.

-Though canceled and delayed flights from Bucharest Henri Coanda Airport can happen, not all flights qualify for compensation.
+Though cancelled and delayed flights from Bucharest Airport can happen, not all flights qualify for compensation.
 For example, if an airline cancels your flight and lets you know over 14 days before your departure.
 Likewise, delays under 3 hours don't get compensated.